 Why You’ll Love This Recipe:

-- One pan cleanup: Since everything cooks together on one tray, you don’t end up with a pile of dishes, and that’s something I really appreciate after dinner.
+- One pan cleanup: Everything cooks together on a single sheet pan, so you don’t end up with a pile of dishes later.
+I noticed this makes weeknight cooking feel less tiring.

 Ingredients Needed: